Fiordland penguin: Reproductive and incubation habits

 First laid eggs of Eudyptes penguins tend to possess features for a brood reduction system despite a lack of association with aggressive behavior or nest crowding the first eggs continue to experience a greater rate of mortality than second eggs.
 Most deaths occurred in the laying period rather and those that were laid first hatched at a later date than the second laid egg with the first despite being hatched later being smaller than the second laid egg.
 Once the chick is ready to join a crèche at around 21 to 28 days old it is fed by both parents until it leaves for the sea at around 75 days old with the parents following behind shortly.
 Adults molt once a year often in their nest after 60 to 80 days at sea and fast for around 25 days before the new plumage is grown enough to return to feeding.
 During the fasting period of egg formation the amount of nutrients transferred to eggs was decreased in comparison to the amount of body reserves with the interval between yolk completion and laying being 4 to 9 days with the first yolk growing for several days before the second yolk began the growth process.
 During chick rearing the Eudyptes pachyrhynchus penguins shift to central-place foraging strategies as they depend on reliable access to prey while avoiding straying too far from suitable nesting habitats.

 When in captivity and exposed to concerts such as in Melbourne zoo time spent preening and interacting with their habitats was decreased in favour of spending time in the pool or using a nest.
 Post breeding period Eudyptes pachyrhynchus head south-west before splitting towards one of two trip destinations with those leaving in late November going towards the subtropical front and those leaving in December heading towards the sub-Antarctic front.
-Sub-Antarctic front traveling individuals were most impacted by factors due to the sea level, the surface current and the water depth while those traveling to the subtropical front were more impacted by the sea surface temperature and the concentration of chlorophyll a.
+Sub-Antarctic front travelling individuals were most impacted by factors due to the sea level, the surface current and the water depth while those travelling to the subtropical front were more impacted by the sea surface temperature and the concentration of chlorophyll a.

 Conservation

 Fiordland crested penguins are classed as near threatened by the IUCN, and their status was changed from vulnerable to endangered by the Department of Conservation in 2013.
 Surveys in the 1990s counted 2,500 pairs, though this was likely an underestimate; based on historic trends, the population is probably continuing to decline.
-The main threats are introduced predators such dogs, cats, rats, and especially stoats.
+The main threats are introduced predators such as dogs, cats, rats, and especially stoats.
 They are also vulnerable to human disturbance, fleeing nests and leaving chicks exposed to predators.